stephanrauh/ngx-extended-pdf-viewer/README.md

 # ngx-extended-pdf-viewer

 Bringing Mozilla's pdf.js to the Angular world.
 Well, not just displaying PDFs.
 If you only need the base functionality, I'll happily pass you to [the project of Vadym Yatsyuk](https://github.com/vadimdez/ng2-pdf-viewer/).
 Vadym does a great job delivering a no-nonsense PDF viewer.
-However, if you need something that can easily pass as the native viewer on a gloomy day, mgx-extended-pdf-viewer is your friend.
+However, if you need something that can easily pass as the native viewer on a gloomy day, ngx-extended-pdf-viewer is your friend.

 # Features